Your benefits

 Understanding our medical plans

 If you are enrolled in health system benefits, you’ll find robust support for you and your growing family.
 The health system offers two plans for medical coverage to its employees: the HSA Advantage Plan and Signature Plan.
-Learn more about our medical plans here.
+Learn more about our medical plans.
 When employees enroll in benefits, they may enroll for employee-only, employee-plus spouse, employee-plus children or family coverage.
-The chart below will help you understand the medical coverage provided by the health system plans for you and, if enrolled, your dependents.
+The chart below outlines the maternity benefit coverage provided by the HSA Advantage Plan and the Signature Plan for you and, if enrolled, your dependents.
 If you have additional questions, email BenefitsConnection@kumc.edu or call 888-494-9119.
-(Note: Health system physicians are offered different medical plan coverage and should consult their benefits guide for details.)

 Your Medical Provider